hl7au/au-fhir-core/input/pagecontent/comparison.md

 The table below provides a comparison of capability statements at the resource level from AU Core to those in key implementation guides.
 Compliance in the reverse direction is not guaranteed, i.e. a system that meets the expectations of an International Patient Access capability statement **MAY NOT** meet the expectations defined in AU Core.

+The comparisons are presented separately for requester (client) and responder (server) capability statements to clearly distinguish alignment and any gaps with key international implementation guides.

 **Legend:**

 <img src="green_checkmark.svg.png" width="20"/> **Compliant**: A system conforming to the AU Core requester/ responder expectations meets all mandatory (SHALL) requirements of the compared implementation guide capability statement.
 While the implementation guide may include 'SHOULD' (recommended) and 'MAY' (optional) expectations, these do not impact the compliant status.
 Where such additional expectations are identifier, more details are provided in the sections below.